ovgu-ailab/aicp/pages/art-installation.md

 ## Using web interfaces

-We also used publicly available online tools like https://clipdrop.co/stable-diffusion and https://playgroundai.com/ to generate images in the style of known artists.
+We also used publicly available online tools like [ClipDrop](https://clipdrop.co/stable-diffusion) and [Playground AI](https://playgroundai.com/) to generate images in the style of known artists.
 Of course this method doesn't work for unknown artists like Celina and Johannes.
 However, it was able to imitate the style of e.g. Rembrandt and Hieronymus Bosch and fuse it with our digital academy:

 ![Hieronymus Bosch -  Digital Garden](./pixelpeople/art/hb-garden.jpg)